Leen's

 What the Bib Gourmand Actually Signals Here

 Michelin's Bib Gourmand designation is a specific credential: it marks restaurants offering good food at a price Michelin considers moderate for the city.
-At Leen's, the award has been awarded in two consecutive years, which indicates consistency rather than a one-season performance.
+Leen's has earned the award in two consecutive years, which indicates consistency rather than a one-season performance.
 For the reader deciding whether to book: consecutive Bib Gourmands at the $$ tier is a reliable signal that the kitchen is holding its standard.
 This is not a place coasting on early buzz.

-The food is described as visibly bold, deep colours, strong flavours, clearly Syrian in its flavour architecture.
+The food is visibly bold, with deep colours, strong flavours, a clearly Syrian flavour architecture.
 The smoked hummus arrives infused with burnt chilli oil, giving it a spicy, smoky character that sits outside the generic hummus standard you find across the city.
 The kebab khashkhash, lamb skewers in a poppy seed sauce with a sharp, spicy profile, is the kind of dish that justifies the trip independently.
 Neither of these items is a timid interpretation of the cuisine.

 Service Style and What to Expect